ang3lmira/amirat-s_resume/README.md

 # amirat-s_resume
 Hello, My name is Olumudi Amirat.
 I am a 20-year-old second year psychology student and also a cybersecurity intern.
-This is a website that showcases my resume.  🙂

-#You can use this as a resume template, just fork it and edit to personalize it.
+This is a website that showcases my resume.  🙂 You can use this as a resume template, just fork it and edit to personalize it.

-#HTML skeleton
 This is a basic HTML skeleton.
 ```
 <html>